|Brewerton Range Rear, NY|

 The Erie Canal was twice enlarged to accommodate bigger barges, but by the early 1900s, engineers decided a new canal needed to be built for even larger ocean-going vessels.
 This time around, new construction equipment made it possible to dredge the Mohawk and Tonawanda Rivers, as well as shallow spots in Lakes Oneida and Onondaga, so these existing waterways could be incorporated into the canal.
 Work on the project began in 1905, and the new canal, named the New York State Barge Canal, was opened in 1918.

 Under state contract 132, awarded to the firm of Lupfer & Remick of Buffalo, work commenced in 1916 on three concrete towers for Lake Oneida.
 One of the towers was erected at Brewerton, to mark the juncture of the western end of the lake with the Oneida River; another tower was constructed at Verona Beach to mark the entrance to Wood Creek Canal from the eastern end of the lake; and the third tower was placed on Frenchman’s Island, to mark a pair of islands in the southwestern portion of the lake.
 Lupfer & Remick was well qualified for the contract having previously constructed tall smokestacks at steel mills along the shores of Lake Erie.
-In a similar manner, International Chimney Corporation also of Buffalo, today works both on chimneys as well as the relocation and restoration of lighthouses and was responsible for moving the Cape Hatteras, Cape Cod and Block Island Southeast lighthouses among others.
+In a similar manner, International Chimney Corporation also of Buffalo, today works both on chimneys as well as the relocation and restoration of lighthouses and was responsible for moving the Cape Hatteras, Cape Cod, and Block Island Southeast lighthouses among others.

 Work at the sites of the Lake Oneida lighthouses began in the fall of 1916.
 Prefabricated concrete sections, eighteen feet in height, were barged in from Buffalo and used to form the outer shells of the lighthouse towers, while the interiors were lined with 4 ˝ foot sections, lowered in from the top of the tower.
 A series of vertical steel ladders linked together platforms installed at every third interior section and provided access to the top of the tower.
 By the close of 1916, the Brewerton tower was completed, and the Verona Beach tower was about half done.
-Work on the tower at Frenchman’s Island was not initiated until the summer of 1917 though preparatory work had been initiated earlier.
+Work on the tower at Frenchman’s Island was not started until the summer of 1917 though preparatory work had been initiated earlier.

 The Brewerton and Frenchman’s Island towers stand eighty-five feet tall, while the one at Verona Beach is curiously a half-foot shorter.
 The focal planes of the towers all differ as the tower at Frenchman’s Island was erected atop a knoll, eighteen feet above lake level, and the bases of the Brewerton and Frenchman’s Island towers were respectively 6 ˝ and 3 ˝ feet above the surface of the lake.